-1. ELECTRIC MOTOR-DRIVEN HYDRAULIC SYSTEM (FIGURE 110 pg.70) A. MANIFOLD SYSTEM
+1. ELECTRIC MOTOR-DRIVEN HYDRAULIC SYSTEM (FIGURE 110 pg.68) A. MANIFOLD SYSTEM

 - i.
-Verify that the power switch for the electric motor (Figure 111 pg.70) is in the OFF position. - ii.
-Verify the conveyor flow control valve is in the OFF position.
-Manual flow control (Figure 113 pg.71) should be rotated so handle points to the front of the trailer. - iii.
+Verify that the power switch for the electric motor (Figure 111 pg.68) is in the OFF position. - ii.
+Verify the conveyor flow control lever is in the OFF position. - iii.
 Plug the electric motor into an approved outlet which is appropriately sized and has the necessary safety mechanisms to properly operate the motor.
 It is the operator's responsibility to ensure that the installation is safe. - iv.
 Switch the power switch for the electric motor to the ON position.